Insurance Resources & Calculators

 The Hidden Variables

-Even on the same loss, net recovery can swing by tens of thousands of dollars depending on applied depreciation rates, condition adjustments, policy sublimits (especially on roofs, siding, and law & ordinance coverage), coinsurance requirements on commercial policies, and matching statutes in your state.
+Even on the same loss, net recovery can swing by tens of thousands of dollars depending on applied depreciation rates, condition adjustments, policy sublimits (especially on roofs, siding, and law & ordinance coverage), coinsurance requirements (including the homeowners 80% rule and commercial property coinsurance), and matching statutes in your state.
+On auto claims, the 17c diminished value formula and proprietary ACV valuation platforms (CCC One, Mitchell, Audatex) add additional layers — systems carriers use to minimize payouts on both post-accident market loss and total loss settlements.
 Our calculators surface these variables so you can see which ones are moving your number.

 Know Your Claim Deadlines